2273 Appeal in Ex Parte Reexamination [R-07.2015]

 A patent owner who is dissatisfied with the primary examiner’s decision to reject claims in an ex parte reexamination proceeding may appeal to the Board for review of the examiner’s rejection by filing a notice of appeal within the required time.
 A third party requester may not appeal, and may not participate in the patent owner’s appeal.

-In an ex parte reexamination filed on or after November 29, 1999, the patent owner may appeal to the Board only after the final rejection of the claims.
-This is based on the current version of 35 U.S.C.
+The patent owner may appeal to the Board only after the final rejection of the claims.
+This is based on the version of 35 U.S.C.
 134 as amended by Public Law 106-113.
-This “current version” of 35 U.S.C.
+This version of 35 U.S.C.
 134 applies to appeals in reexamination, where the reexamination was filed in the Office on or after November 29, 1999.
 See Section 13202(d) of Public Law 107-273.

 See MPEP § 1204 for a discussion of the requirements for a proper appeal.
 However, note that in the unusual circumstances where an appeal is defective (e.g., no proof of service is included, it was filed for the wrong proceeding), patent owner should not be advised by the examiner to obtain an extension of time under 37 CFR 1.136(a), because an extension of time under 37 CFR 1.136 cannot be obtained in a reexamination proceeding.